Flavjack/rticles/README.md

 devtools::install_github("lbusett/insert_table")

 ```

-If all packages are installed correctly shoul be appear the "Build" button in the Rstudio IDE.
+If all packages are installed correctly shoul be appear the "Build" button in the Rstudio IDE (Integrated Development Environment).

-Play the "Build" button and wait until compile and if all is okay a promp windows will be appeare with the html version of the template document.
+Play the "Build" button and wait until compile and if all is okay pop-up window will be appeare with webpage version of the document.

-If you want to modify the document, open **index.Rmd** file and you can add and change the text and code.
+If you want to modify the document, open **index.Rmd** file and change the text and code.

 So, now you are ready to go and produce your first document!

-### Folders and files
+## Folders and files

 - index.Rmd (not remove):: file for write the document.
 - ref.Rmd (not remove) :: files with for generate the packages bib file and create the folders needed for the compile.